 A system that can be applied to any online marketing spend.
 Learn the 25-75-25 optimisation system specifically for advertising spend.

 How to benchmark The right way to do benchmarking isn't just looking at what your competition do.
 We show you how it can be done with existing data or by starting from scratch.

 Customer lifecycle testing When it comes to marketing, we have tons of different life cycles we are dealing with, but often leave unnoticed or neglect to give them the value they deserve.
 We show you how to define and measure the impact of the different customer types you have.

 Working out the cost and the real value Before we start working out our costs per acquisition, click calculations and formulas, we show you how to add the business basics that should not be separated from your web strategy.
 Then how much value is each conversion really creating?
 Even more importantly, where and how is it created?
 Can we improve it?

-19 Everday applications and case study The CEO of your company needs different things than the search marketing campaign manager.
+19 Everyday applications The CEO of your company needs different things than the search marketing campaign manager.
 We show how to use the model in 19 different ways and include a case study of how it worked in the past.